multicam/bookies/WARP.md

 alias bookieslog='cd ~/dev/bookies && git log --oneline -10'
 ```

 This repository serves as a comprehensive personal knowledge base for web development, design, and technology resources, maintained through systematic bookmark curation and export practices.
+The integrated CLI tools provide powerful automation for importing, managing, searching, and maintaining bookmark collections with deduplication, metadata enrichment, and multiple export formats.